Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Configure a single Stackdriver account, and link all projects to the same account.
 - [ ] Configure a single Stackdriver account for one of the projects.
 In Stackdriver, create a Group and add the other project names as criteria for that Group.

+To consolidate reporting under the same Stackdriver (now Google Cloud Monitoring) dashboard for resources distributed over different projects, you should:

+- **[3] Configure a single Stackdriver account, and link all projects to the same account.**

+### Explanation:
+- **Single Stackdriver Account**: By configuring a single Stackdriver Monitoring account and linking all projects to this account, you can consolidate and view metrics from all projects in one place.
+This approach simplifies monitoring and management by centralizing the data.

+### Why Other Options are Wrong:
+- **[1] Use Shared VPC to connect all projects, and link Stackdriver to one of the projects.**
+  - Shared VPC is used for sharing networks across projects, not for monitoring purposes.
+Linking Stackdriver to one project won't automatically include metrics from other projects.

+- **[2] For each project, create a Stackdriver account.
+In each project, create a service account for that project and grant it the role of Stackdriver Account Editor in all other projects.**
+  - This option is overly complex and unnecessary.
+It involves creating multiple Stackdriver accounts and managing service account permissions, which can be cumbersome and does not inherently consolidate the monitoring data into a single dashboard.

+- **[4] Configure a single Stackdriver account for one of the projects.
+In Stackdriver, create a Group and add the other project names as criteria for that Group.**
+  - While creating a group in Stackdriver might help organize resources, it doesn't inherently link multiple projects to a single Stackdriver account for consolidated reporting.
+Groups are more about organizing resources within a project rather than across multiple projects.

 **[⬆ Back to Top](#table-of-contents)**

 ### You need a dynamic way of provisioning VMs on Compute Engine.
 The exact specifications will be in a dedicated configuration file.
 You want to follow Google's recommended practices.
 Which method should you use?